shinziling/CollegeNote/content/Discrete Math/Unit 2 Digital Circuit.md

 A parallel-adder is when you are doing operands with $k$-bit, where $k$ is the number of bits.
 It uses a combination of half-adder and full-adder.

 - When adding 2 $k$-bit number together, the number of inputs is always $2k$ and the number of outputs is always $k+1$.
 	- For example, consider a 3 bit operands.
 The number of inputs is 6 and the number of outputs is 4.
-Here is an picture from my professor slide.
+Here is a picture from my professor slide.
 ![[parallel-adder.png]]
 >[!tip]
 >- The amount of half-adder for any $k$-bit operands is always 1